Tessecrack/ClientServerApp/README.md

 ### Application structure
 Server starts from _src/backend/ClientServerApp.WebAPI_.
 Default local host is http://localhost:5000.
 Also, you can use swagger http://localhost:5000/swagger/index.html
+layer _src/backend/ClientServerApp.Client_. for frontend.
-UI client (blazor) use layer _src/backend/ClientServerApp.Client_.
-Client starts on http://localhost:8081 (in development/production environment)
+WebUI starts on http://localhost:8081 (in development/production environment)
 ### Start without `docker compose`
 First.
 Deploy database (Postgres) use this command: